selcukes/selcukes-java/.github/ISSUE_TEMPLATE/bug_report.md

 ### 🔬 How could we reproduce it?

 <!--
-It order to fix the problem, we need to be able to reproduce it.
+In order to fix the problem, we need to be able to reproduce it.

 A Minimal Reproducible Example can be really helpful for anyone trying to diagnose and fix the problem.